murphya14/Fitness-webpage/README.md

 * A follow up message that thanks the customer for contacting the business.
 * An option of languages to increase the market potential
 * Functionality to the calender so customers can book in sessions
+* Potential to create an App for the online customers

 ## Technologies Used
 * __HTML and CSS:__